Paulina-Han/p8105_hw2_qh2251/P8105_hw2_PaulinaHan.md

 the minimum volume of trash the dumpster took is 7.

 The precipitation data set including 2018 and 2019 has 3 columns and 24
 observations.
-2018 March had the most precipitation in 2018 and 2019 which is 10.47.
+2018 Sep had the most precipitation in 2018 and 2019 which is 10.47.

 The median number of sports balls in a dumpster in 2019 is 9.